 - Signed Ballot.
 Restrictions on signing are imposed on associations, not owners.
 That means associations cannot require members to sign their ballots.
 (Civ.
 Code §5115(a).)
 If an owner inadvertently (or intentionally) signs their ballot, inspectors of election should not invalidate the owner's vote.

 - Missing Inner Envelope.
-If a member forgets to use the small inner envelope and places their ballot in the signed outer emvelope, the ballot is still valid and should be counted.
+If a member forgets to use the small inner envelope and places their ballot in the signed outer envelope, the ballot is still valid and should be counted.

 - Unsigned Outer Envelope.
 If the outer envelope is not signed, the envelope should be marked "Void" set aside unopened.